mikhail-sapozhnikov/optile/README.md

 4) Create Folder
 5) Change Name

+Note: Upload File functionality was tested only on Windows OS and should fail on other OS, please tell me if it is needed for another OS

 In order to run tests please enter needed parameter values in the testng.xml file, which can be found in ./src/test/resources folder:
 1) "login" and "pass" - Dropbox login credentials
 2) "filePath" - absolute path to a file which should be uploaded to Dropbox, for example: "C:\TestFolder\pic01.png"